 You likely have the ingredients for this Simple Alfredo Sauce recipe on hand already!
 Ready in about 10 minutes and can easily be adjusted to serve more or less.

-You can pretty much guarantee that if Fettuccine Alfredo is on the menu that’s what I am ordering.
+You can pretty much guarantee that if Fettuccine Alfredo is on the menu, that’s what I am ordering.
 I know, I’m a boring “foodie”, but my love for this stuff runs deep.
 It’s delicious with pasta obviously, but I’ve also made pizza with it.

 Sometimes the best ideas are born from necessity.
 In my organizing frenzy last month I made it my mission to clean out the pantry and refrigerator.
-This easiest Alfredo sauce recipe is a result of that… half a bag of pasta with a little leftover cheese, cream, garlic and voila!
+This simple Alfredo sauce recipe is a result of that… half a bag of pasta with a little leftover cheese, cream, garlic and voila!
 I debated over calling this mac and cheese or Alfredo.
 The first time I threw it together I didn’t use any Parmesan and had more of a white sauce mac and cheese in mind.
 The second time I added just a small amount of Parmesan and instantly loved the richer flavor.

 Next mission: homemade fresh pasta!

 The beauty of this quick Alfredo sauce recipe is that it requires no special ingredients.
 It’s an Alfredo sauce with heavy cream and a healthy dose of cheese — so delicious!

 Here’s what you’ll need to make a classic Alfredo sauce in a jiffy:

 - Whole milk